runtastic/azure-powershell-scripts/README.md

-# azure-powershell-scripts
+# azure-scripts
-Powershell Scripts for Azure
+Scripts for Azure